Enterprise-CMCS/eAPD/README.md

 The server should now be running at http://localhost:8000/

+See the [testing documentation](docs/testing.md) for information about running tests.

 ### Documentation

 Check out the [technical documentation](docs/index.md) for a deeper dive into